Maps & Directions

 Massachusetts’ capital city, Boston is one of the oldest cities in the United States and the North End neighborhood – settled in the 1630s – its oldest residential community.
 Though compact, the North End of Boston is a treasure trove of historical sites including the Old North Church, Paul Revere House and the North Square, the center of 17th century community life.

-Boston visitors gravitate toward the charm of Hanover Street, to enjoy dining at a variety of Italian restaurants and pastry shops.
+Boston visitors gravitate toward the charm of Hanover Street, to enjoy dining at a variety of Italian restaurants and authentic pastry shops.

 No visit to Boston is complete without walking at least part of the Freedom Trail, the 2-1/2 mile pedestrian walkway that traces a path from Boston Common through Faneuil Hall to the USS Constitution.
 It's 16 spots help preserve and showcase the American Revolution.